 There's a lot that people can want from an "about me" page, so in the usual fashion I've tried to address everything, and hopefully not made too much of a spaghetti of it.
 Here goes…

 If you want to contact me, the best way is by email, at [puredoxyk]at[gmail].
 Please forgive me if I don't answer your email right away, but I do answer all of my email eventually, and I will get to yours as soon as I can.
-You can also use the widget on the left to send me a message with Twitter.
+You can also use the widget on this site to send me a message with Twitter.

 The nickname, by the way, is just a bunch of letters I happened to decide I liked years ago — possibly because I have a logical obsession with paradoxes, and am continually zonked at how many of them I find in my own head.
 Puredoxyk is one of about five pseudonyms I like to write under — which is inconvenient I know, but people who love words tend to get addicted to names too.
 To keep things at least somewhat neat, I do all the polyphasic stuff under Puredoxyk.
-My "real" name is Marie, and I've published some fiction as Sara Thustra.
-I'll happily answer to any of 'em.
+My "real" name is Marie, and the nickname most of my friends call me by is Kallisti.
+I'll happily answer to whatever, especially if it sounds cool.

-- I'm a student of traditional Chinese kungfu and taiji; I've been studying taiji and kungfu, with a focus on internal arts and meditation, for about ten years.
-My current focus is on Chen-style taiji, but it shifts around as my sifu sees fit.
+- I'm a student of traditional Chinese kungfu and taiji; I've been studying taiji and kungfu, with a focus on internal arts, for about ten years.
+I'm starting to get into teaching now, and I'm really excited about it!
+You can follow the teaching-related stuff, if you're so inclined, at http://www.yieldandovercome.com.

 - I've been a polyphasic sleeper since June 2006 (currently Everyman, though with lots of experimentation of other schedules too).
 I was one of the first people to successfully adopt the Uberman Sleep Schedule in 2000 (its name is also my fault ;).

-- I spent a few years doing Foreclosure Prevention counseling in Michigan, before moving to Boston to escape the economic crapgasm; and I lived in or near Detroit for most of my life.
-I have…strong views on some of the economic happenings in the U.S. recently, admittedly.
+- I have…strong views on Detroit.
+I spent a few years doing Foreclosure Prevention counseling in Michigan, before moving to Boston to escape the economic crapgasm; and I lived in or near the city for most of my life.
+I tend to side with Slim Shady on not having enough middle fingers to encompass how I feel about it.

 - I've gone a whole winter without shoes, and would do it again.